Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Integrated photonic quantum memristors

-The average input photon number in mode B is $\langle N_{\rm in}(t)\rangle \equiv {\rm Tr}\left[ \rho_{in} \mathbf{1}_{\rm A}\otimes|1\rangle_{\rm B}\langle 1|_{\rm B}\right] =|\beta(t)|^2 $ and the corresponding output average photon number $\langle N_{\rm out}(t) \rangle \equiv {\rm Tr}\left[ \rho_{out} \mathbf{1}_{\rm A}\otimes|1\rangle_{\rm B}\langle 1|_{\rm B}\right] = [1 - R(t)] \langle N_{\rm in}(t) \rangle$.
+The average input photon number in mode B is $\langle N_{in}(t)\rangle \equiv {\rm Tr}\left[ \rho_{in} \mathbf{1}_{\rm A}\otimes|1\rangle_{\rm B}\langle 1|_{\rm B}\right] =|\beta(t)|^2 $ and the corresponding output average photon number $\langle N_{out}(t) \rangle \equiv {\rm Tr}\left[ \rho_{out} \mathbf{1}_{\rm A}\otimes|1\rangle_{\rm B}\langle 1|_{\rm B}\right] = [1 - R(t)] \langle N_{in}(t) \rangle$.
 Finally, the quantum memristor is implemented by an MZI acting on mode B and an auxiliary mode C through the tunable beam-splitting reflectance $R(t)$ of the MZI, which is related to the phase setting of the MZI.
-Thus, looking at Eq.~\eqref{eq:mem_master_equation}, $(\langle N_{\rm in}\rangle,\langle N_{\rm out}\rangle)$ correspond to $(x,y)$, and $R$ plays the role of the internal memristive state $s$, which is controlled by previous measurement outcomes.
+Thus, looking at Eq.~\eqref{eq:mem_master_equation}, $(\langle N_{in}\rangle,\langle N_{out}\rangle)$ correspond to $(x,y)$, and $R$ plays the role of the internal memristive state $s$, which is controlled by previous measurement outcomes.
 This measurement process effectively couples the device to an environment and renders the dynamics non-unitary.
 In fact, the measurement outcomes are used to update the internal state variable $R(t)$, such that its evolution depends on the past output of the system.
 As a consequence, the current input–output relation is conditioned on the system’s history, realizing a genuinely non-Markovian dynamics.
-Since the component in mode A propagates freely to the output state $\rho_{out}$ and only the component in mode B participates in the memristive feedback dynamics, the evolution of the quantum memristor can be fully characterized by the dynamics of the measurable input and output average photon numbers, $\langle N_{\rm in}(t) \rangle$ and $\langle N_{\rm out}(t) \rangle$.
-These observables can be evaluated from the photon flows on output spatial modes A, B and C. In particular, $\langle N_{\rm in}(t) \rangle$ can be found from the average photon flow on output mode C divided by $R(t)$. \\ To illustrate the basic operating principle, the nonlinearity and memory effects of the memristor can be probed by observing the emergence of a hysteresis loop~\cite{sanz_invited_2018}.
-This requires a cyclic driving protocol in which the input variable is swept from small to large values and back again, such that the output depends not only on the instantaneous input but also on its history.
-For this reason, the input photon number $\langle N_{in}(t) \rangle$ is chosen to vary sinusoidally between zero and a maximum value $\langle N_{max} \rangle$ according to $\langle N_{in}(t)\rangle=\sin^2(\pi\,t/T_{\rm osc})$, where $T_{\rm osc}$ is the oscillation period and all photon numbers are normalized by the maximum value $\langle N_{max} \rangle$.
-The reflectance $R(t)$ is updated by the following relation: $\dot{R}(t) = \langle N_{in}(t) \rangle-0.5$, similarly to Eq.~\eqref{eq:mem_master_equation}.
-The resulting dynamics of $R(t)$ can then be written as~\cite{spagnolo2022experimental}:
+Since the component in mode A propagates freely to the output state $\rho_{out}$ and only the component in mode B participates in the memristive feedback dynamics, the evolution of the single quantum memristor can be fully characterized by the dynamics of the measurable input and output average photon numbers, $\langle N_{in}(t) \rangle$ and $\langle N_{out}(t) \rangle$.
+These observables can be evaluated from the photon flows on output spatial modes A, B and C. In particular, $\langle N_{in}(t) \rangle$ can be found from the average photon flow on output mode C divided by $R(t)$.
+The quantum coherence $C^{\rm single}$ of the single PQM~\cite{ferrara_entanglement_2025} is related to the moduli of the off-diagonal terms of the density matrix~\cite{Baumgratz_2014}: